 - Garnish & Serve: Drizzle with extra olive oil, sprinkle with parsley, and serve warm!
 Make the presentation extra pretty by garnishing with parsley leaves and lemon slices.

-Make it a special occasion meal by adding a salad, crusty bread, and a nice bottle of white wine!
+Make it a special meal by adding a salad, crusty bread, and a nice bottle of white wine!
 And enjoy!

 Tools you’ll Need: